The Contractor Spending $4,000 a Month on SEO for 20 Years Has an Unfair Advantage. Here's What It Actually Built.

 The 20-Year Number Also Shows the Scale of the Bet

 At a flat $4,000 per month, twenty years represents $960,000 in nominal spend before any fee increases.
 That calculation doesn't prove the investment returned more than it cost.
-It shows why the outcome cannot be reduced to a handful of rankings.
+It shows why the outcome can't be reduced to a handful of rankings.

 A responsible evaluation would compare that investment with organic leads, signed revenue, gross profit, branded demand, paid-search savings, and the value of content used by sales and other channels.
 It would also account for work the budget funded beyond articles, such as technical improvements, profile management, measurement, local promotion, and conversion changes.